codypaternostro/RemotePro/docs/en-US/Find-RpConfigCommand.md

 ```

 ### -Id
-The name of the command to retrieve
+Retrieves the command by its unique identifier (Id).
+Useful for finding a
+command by Id to debug or troubleshoot when the command name has a
+duplicate Id.

 ```yaml
 Type: String